myMSA/collaboration/README.md

 but, we will change each other's roles until possible.

-and, we will change the name of prj from cooperation to collaboration
+and, we will change the name of prj from cooperation to collaboration and move to gitlab for gitops